yunophilic/nodejs-multiplayer-game/README.md

 	* These settings are saved in the database
 * Chat logs are stored in the database to display previous messages
 * Add Security Header
-    * X-Frame-Options
+    * X-Frame-Options  (Avoid clickjacking attacks)
-    * X-XSS-Protection
+    * X-XSS-Protection (Avoid cross-site scripting attacks)
-    * Content-Security-Policy
+    * Content-Security-Policy (Whitelisting third party resources)

 # Future Features
 * Quick Play game mode (refer to issue #14)